 BA, MA, Moscow State Pedagogical University (Russia)

-My current project: Teaching Nabokov’s Lolita in the #MeToo Era (edited volume):
+Forthcoming: Teaching Nabokov’s Lolita in the #MeToo Era (Lexington Books, 2020):

 Check out my recent volume: Nabokov’s Women: The Silent Sisterhood of Textual Nomad, Rowman & Littlefield, 2017.